Nicolas-Maurer/Reinforcement_Learning_Tarot/README.md

 Not only are the bouts worth points, but having them in your tricks also reduces the total number of points you need to win.

 ## Values of the cards
-In each hand one player, the taker (le preneur) plays alone against the other three in partnership.
+In each hand one player, the taker plays alone against the other two in partnership.
 The taker's objective is to accumulate enough card points to win the hand by taking tricks.

 For every card in every trick taken, you get the following card points:
 - Bouts (21, 1, excuse):	4.5 points each